gauranggunde/test-deployment/readme.md

 >The project uses: [PIC18F47Q10 Microcontoller](https://www.microchip.com/wwwproducts/en/PIC18F47Q10)

->To follow along with these steps, MPLAB® Xpress cloud based IDE should be open.
+>To follow along with these steps, MPLABï¿½ Xpress cloud based IDE should be open.
 The setup is described in the steps of this training module.
 You should see a screen similar to the one shown here to start.

 ![](https://static.transim.com/img/102019/ef2a7b0347504c6ca53b69872bf32b1c-n2mdq.png){width=auto height=auto align=center}